1Franck/PewJS/README.md

 **What it do ?**

- - handle animations frame rate and loop inside a scene
+ - handle animations frame rate and loop inside scene(s)
  - handle multiple canvas layers
  - handle loading/storing resources like image or audio
+ - handle sprites resources and animation
- - binds keyboard inputs event, mouse events and cursor position
+ - catch keyboard inputs event, mouse events and cursor position

 **What it don't:**